As one of my favorite foods as a child, teenager and well, now, ‘oh-deng’ aka fried fish cakes

 oil, nor are they usually prepared at home.

-Oh-deng comes in various shapes and sizes and are stir-fried as
+Oh-deng comes in various shapes and sizes and is stir-fried as